Girl Meets Fire

 • 2 tablespoon olive oil

-• ¼ cup of marsala wine or any wine you prefer, red or white.
+• ¼ cup marsala wine red or white

 • ¼ cup manchego cheese